CoachsTimeMachine/.github/profile/README.md

 # Server

 All servers are created with Bun and Typescript.
+Data is sourced from client decompilations.

 > [!IMPORTANT]
 > ### Coach's Time Machine servers are not designed for production use.
 >
 > These servers are designed to be basic enough get builds working again.
+Every server is designed to work for multiple connections though (this aint OpenRec or RecJS).
 >
 > The ideal use for CTM servers is personal and small scale usage (like with friends).
 You can also use it as a "template" to build your own servers from.
 >